 On recent evidence, Paul Roos present as the more consistent and system-driven outfit.
 There is a recognisable continuity to their approach — structured phase play, defensive organisation, and a preference for controlling territory and tempo rather than chasing chaos.
 There is a recognised identity in all their game this season.
 That stability has value in a fixture of this nature, where emotional surges are less decisive than disciplined execution.

 Paarl Boys’ High, by contrast, remain a more unpredictable proposition.
 Their ceiling is undeniable.
 When their forward platform is dominant and their physical rhythm aligned, they are capable of overwhelming opponents and turning matches into one-sided contests like they did against Stellenberg in an impressive 29-7 victory a weekend ago.
 However, that same profile comes with variance.
-In games where cohesion breaks down or the game becomes fragmented, they can appear one-dimensional — easier to read and breakdown, and they find it more difficult to sustain momentum across phases.
+In games where cohesion breaks down or the game becomes fragmented, they can appear one-dimensional — easier to read and contain, and they find it more difficult to sustain momentum across phases.

 This contrast defines the 2026 narrative: one side built on consistency and structure, the other on power and peaks.